raisariddhi/gig-table/evaluation/README.md

 ## Conclusion

-The usability study revealed valuable insights into the user experience of www.GigTable.com.
+The usability study revealed valuable insights into the user experience of GigTable.
 Addressing the identified issues and implementing the recommendations will enhance the platform's usability and improve the gig booking process for musicians, bands, and venue hosts.

 ---

-This detailed README.md provides a third-person perspective on the methodology, findings, and recommendations resulting from the usability study conducted on GigTable.com.
+This detailed README.md provides a third-person perspective on the methodology, findings, and recommendations resulting from the usability study conducted on GigTable.